-Especially during the first several weeks at home, I learned to ask for help and was blessed with friends and family who brought their strength and resources to me.
+Especially during the first several weeks at home, I learned to ask for help.
+I was blessed with friends and family who brought their strength and resources to me.
 Later I got to the point that I could walk a couple of miles, enjoying simple exercise.
 And I was doing quite well when I decided to take my grandson to play miniature golf about 10 weeks into my recovery.
 On the 13th hole my golf ball went out of bounds and as I pivoted to retrieve it, my left foot turned under me and I fell down.
 In uncertain pain (did I break a bone?), we cut short our game and headed home.
 I was very frustrated that I had added another layer of needed healing to my time line for maximum freedom and enjoyment of life!

 Upon examination by a physician a few days later, the good news was “just a sprain.”
 I was surprised at the assortment of sore muscles in both legs, tight neck and shoulders, and colorful bruises on my foot and one hand.
 I already knew some of the treatments to help my injured foot—elevation and icing was a challenge for everyday life.

 The body is an amazingly connected structure with inherent powers to heal given the best conditions.
 However, healing takes time, good nutrition, ample rest, possible medical intervention, along with a required dose of patience on the part of a patient.
 As one ages, it can take more effort to achieve healing due to loss of vital strength and fitness.
 Comparisons with others for healing can be discouraging since humans are very individual in the impact and expressions of living in a sin-damaged world.